zerrium/zerrium-tools/README.md

 # Zerrium Tool Kit
 > [!IMPORTANT]
-> I just recently migrated from React CRA script to Vite.
-As the result, I managed to get PWA service worker functionality working again.<br>
+> As of September 2025, I migrated from React CRA script to Vite.
+As the result, I managed to get PWA service worker functionality working again.<br><br>
 > From now on, I wrap up this personal project.
 In the future, there might be less updates or maintenance to this repository unless I need a new feature for myself.<br>
 > I think this is my first successful personal project that I actually use every day 😎